oracle-livelabs/pts/mongo-api/infra-ocw/infra-ocw.md

     <copy>DBlearnPTS#22_</copy>
     ```

-    > We recommend you to use the password as later on, it will be use for running Python scripts.
+    > **Note**: We recommend you to use the password as later on, it will be use for running Python scripts.
 If you consider changing it, remember that later on, you will need to modify the Python scripts manually.

     ![Creation AJD Password](./images/task3/creation-ajson-password.png)